react-moldova/rules/README.md

 - Do not spam.
 - If you are going to post code, please make sure it's formatted by [prettier](https://prettier.io/).
 - Be respectful.
-- Animated gifs are fun, and often entertaining and we all (mostly) enjoy them... at first.
-People like to enjoy the gif once, maybe twice, but over and over until the conversation pushes it off screen is annoying.

 ## ii.
 Etiquette